jeffdetmer/jmd-scripts/CONTRIBUTING.md

 ## Committing and Pushing changes

-This project uses [`semantic-release`][semantic-release] to do automatic releases and generate a changelog based on the commit history.
-So we follow [a convention][convention] for commit messages.
-You don't have to follow this convention if you don't want to.
-Just know that when we merge your commit, we'll probably use "Squash and Merge" so we can change the commit message :)

 Please make sure to run the tests before you commit your changes.
 You can run `npm run test:update` which will update any snapshots that need updating.
 Make sure to include those changes (if they exist) in your commit.